y-crdt/ypy/README.md

 ## Development Setup

-0. Install Rust Nightly and Python
+0. Install Rust and Python
 1. Install `maturin` in order to build Ypy

 ```